FAQs

 -

 What kind of luggage should I bring?Your luggage is hand-carried by our staff at various stages of the trip for a long distance.
-We strongly recommend you limit your weight to 15 kilos (33 pounds apiece).
+Luggage is restricted to 15 kg per person (33 pounds).
 You can leave your large luggage in our office at Puerto Maldonado.
 If you are visiting other destinations in Peru or South America that require different kinds of clothing, you can always pack separate bags and safely leave them at our offices in Puerto Maldonado on the first day so we won’t be carrying them around uselessly.
 Your bag will be waiting for you at the airport the day you leave.

 -